MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 ## <a name="clickdownloadlink"></a> Click download link on web page

-Click on a link in a web page that results in downloading a file.
-Note the specific action works only in the Internet Explorer web browser.
+Select a link in a web page that results in downloading a file.

+> [!IMPORTANT]
+> The **Click download link on web page** action only works in the Internet Explorer web browser, which has reached the end of its product lifecycle.
+We don't recommend you use this action, use [HTTP actions](web.md#downloadfromweb) instead.

 ### Input parameters